Important Islamic Dates of 2023

 By Ihab Ou-ouda | 02, Dec, 2022

-While it's hard for most of us to keep track of both calendars, having a general look at the dates of the Important Islamic days of 2023 gives us a sense of temporal awareness.
+While most of the world uses the Gregorian calendar, Muslims also keep track of the Islamic Lunar calendar or the Hijri calendar.
+This calendar is essential for determining significant Islamic occasions and holidays.
+While it's hard for most of us to keep track of both calendars, having a general look at the dates of the Important Islamic Days of 2023 and 2024 gives us a sense of temporal awareness.
 Since the lunar year is shorter by 11 days than the solar year, the Hijri year always changes.

 halaltrip is now on telegram! get inspired: for the latest trends on travel & food! join our telegram group.